 It took me awhile to get used to drinking plain raw milk, and I did cheat… I added carob, homemade chocolate syrup, or made smoothies with it the first month or so, and I didn’t always drink an entire quart… But I now drink 2 large glasses a day, and crave it if I’m tired, hungry or after I exercise.
 It’s a mother’s dream food because it doesn’t require cooking or prep, just open the fridge and pour a glass.

 In March my milk supply was once again put to the test.
 The girls were 11 months old at this point… So, they had large appetites.
 Both of the girls got the chicken pox and exclusively nursed for almost a week.
 Aria had them worse than Julia and so she exclusively nursed for over a week.
 I was tired, but didn’t have any supply issues.
 In fact, I was still able to pump extra at the end of each day.
-After the chicken pox was over I knew I didn’t need to ever worry about supply issues again.
+After the chicken pox was over I knew I didn’t need to ever worry about low milk supply issues again.

-Raw Milk Helps Moms Who Breastfeed!
+Raw Milk Helps Moms With Low Milk Supply!